tmansuy/HorizonReportsDeveloperDocs/_docs/how-to/configuring.md

 parent: How To
 ---

+# options.json

 You can configure the following options in an **options.json** file in the root of the web application folder:

 - *schedulerconnectionstring*: A connection string for a SQL Server database to use for the scheduler.
-Only specify this if running Stonefield Query Enterprise in [Clustered Mode]({% link _docs/deploying/configuring-iis/clustered.md %})
+Only specify this if running Horizon Reports in [Clustered Mode]({% link _docs/deploying/configuring-iis/clustered.md %})
 ```json
 {
     "schedulerconnectionstring": "Data Source=dbserver;Initial Catalog=SQSchedules;uid=sa;pwd=sapassword"
 }
 ```
 - *cacheconnectionstring*: A connection string for a SQL Server database to use as system cache.
-Only specify this if running Stonefield Query Enterprise in [Clustered Mode]({% link _docs/deploying/configuring-iis/clustered.md %})
+Only specify this if running Horizon Reports in [Clustered Mode]({% link _docs/deploying/configuring-iis/clustered.md %})
 ```json
 {
     "cacheconnectionstring": "Data Source=dbserver;Initial Catalog=SQDistCache;uid=sa;pwd=sapassword"